 Amy is never completely victimized either.
 Her flaunted sexuality around the men, initially used to get back at David for his selfishness, is one of the causes of her rape later in the film, one of a series of tragic ironies that befalls the characters.

 The rape scene is completely terrifying not because of the vicious assault suffered by Susan George's character, but because of the complexity with which the scene plays out.
 Amy clearly resists Charlie's urges but at one point gives in, appearing to moan with pleasure.
 This depiction of Amy's acceptance was, at one time, censored and cut out, only to be reinstated 20 years later.
 This is the genius of Peckinpah's subtle direction, which is fully consistent with the complexities of everyone's relationships in the picture.
 Of course, after the rape, which Amy 'accepts' only to lessen the pain involved, we're completely shattered and shocked when the scene continues with Charlie's sadistic accomplice Norman.

-Of course, a remake of this film is coming out soon, which is the reason this film receives the Blu-ray release now.
+Of course, a ridiculous remake was made in few years ago and will soon be forgotten.
 Nothing will take away from the power and influence of this most unique treatise on violence, which is arguably uglier and more disturbing than The Wild Bunch and any other films before or after.